Brisley is a large church tucked away in a relatively small village between Dereham and Fakenham.

 Brisley is home to a colony of Common Pipistrelle bats, during the summer these bats enter the church over the west door then fly the length of the church to roost in the chancel.

-Thanks to Tesco Bags of Help and our funders we contracted Andrea Kirkham to produce a report into the condition of the wall paintings, and more conservation work on the paintings will go ahead this summer.
+Thanks to Tesco Bags of Help and our funders we contracted Andrea Kirkham to produce a report into the condition of the wall paintings, and the church are fundraising for restoration works.
 The hope is that more paintings could be discovered, once the church has fewer bat issues and we know that they can be preserved.